projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-partitionmode.rst

 Partition mode
 ##############

-ACRN is type-1 hypervisor that supports running multiple guest operating systems (OS).
-Typically, the platform BIOS/boot-loader boots ACRN, and ACRN loads single or multiple guest OSes.
+ACRN is a type-1 hypervisor that supports running multiple guest operating systems (OS).
+Typically, the platform BIOS/bootloader boots ACRN, and ACRN loads single or multiple guest OSes.
 Refer to :ref:`hv-startup` for details on the start-up flow of the ACRN hypervisor.